CallMeSahu/eloquent-javascript/README.md

 1. **"while":** a keyword - is followed by an expression in parentheses and then a statement, much like if.
 The loop keeps entering that statement as long as the expression produces a value that gives true when converted to Boolean.
 1. **Indenting code:** consistent indentation is a good habit.
 1. **Comment:** A comment is a piece of text that is part of a program but is completely ignored by the computer.
+## Chapter 3: Functions
+1. **Function:** A function is created with an expression that starts with the keyword function.
+Functions have a set of parameters (in this case, only x) and a body, which contains the statements that are to be executed when the function is called.
+The function body of a function created this way must always be wrapped in braces, even when it consists of only a single statement.
+1. **Return Statement:**  A return statement determines the value the function returns (A return keyword without an expression after it will cause the function to return undefined).
+1. **Parameters to a Function:** behave like regular bindings, but their initial values are given by the caller of the function, not the code in the function itself.
+1. **Scope:** Each binding has a scope, which is the part of the program in which the binding is visible.
+1. **Lexical Scoping:** block in the program text.
+Each local scope can also see all the local scopes that contain it, and all scopes can see the global scope.
+Side note: When called, the function body sees the environment in which it was created, not the environment in which it is called.
+1. **The Call Stack:** the way that control flows through functions is involved.
+Because a function has to jump back to the place that called it when it returns, the computer must remember the context from which the call happened.
+The place where the computer stores this context is the call stack.
+1. **Optional Arguments/Default Parameters:** JS does not care if you pass in the required number of arguments when calling a function.
+If you write an = operator after a parameter, followed by an expression, the value of that expression will replace the argument when it is not given.
+1. **Closure:** A function that references bindings from local scopes around it is called a closure... being able to reference a specific instance of a local binding in an enclosing scope—is called closure.
+1.